SECURE 2.0 Brings Significant Changes to Retirement Plan Administration

 Increases to Catch-Up Contribution Limit (Optional)

 Employee contributions to retirement plans are capped at annual limits.
-A 401(k) plan may allow participants who have attained age 50 may make additional “catch-up” contributions beyond regular contribution limits.
+A 401(k) plan may allow participants who have attained age 50 to make additional “catch-up” contributions beyond regular contribution limits.
 SECURE 2.0 makes significant changes to the limitations and characterization for plans that continue to permit catch-up contributions.
-Starting in 2025, for participants who have attained age 60, 61, 62 or 63, SECURE 2.0 increases the limit to the greater of $10,000 or 50% more than the regular catch-up amount for participants who have attained age 64 or older are subject to the normal age 50 catch-up limit.
+Starting in 2025, for participants who have attained age 60, 61, 62 or 63, SECURE 2.0 increases the limit to the greater of $10,000 or 50% more than the regular catch-up amount, indexed for inflation.
+Participants who have attained age 64 or older are subject to the normal age 50 catch-up limit.

 Increase in Dollar Limit for Mandatory Distributions (Optional)

 Currently, if a participant’s account balance is greater than $1,000 but does not exceed $5,000 and the participant makes no election, a retirement plan may automatically transfer the participant’s account balance to an IRA when the participant separates from employment.
 Effective for distributions made after December 31, 2023, SECURE 2.0 increases the limit from $5,000 to $7,000.